neonlabsorg/neon-tutorials/hardhat/scripts/TestComposability/README.md

 ## Scripts

-The `TestComposability` contract is deployed along with imported libraries at the beginning of each script, unless the `config.js` file already contains addresses for these contracts and libraries.
-When running several scripts in a row which depend on each other's execution (like for instance: `test-create-init-token-mint` followed by `test-create-init-ata` then `test-mint-tokens`), remember to add the addresses of deployed contracts and libraries to the `config.js` file **after running the first script** so that subsequent scripts know to re-use those same contracts and libraries.
+The `TestComposability` contract is deployed at the beginning of each script, unless a contract address is passed to the script's `main` function, or the `config.js` file already contains an address for this contract.

+To run all test scripts in a row:

+`npx hardhat run ./scripts/TestComposability/test.js --network <network_name>`

 ### System Program interactions

-* The `test-create-account-with-seed.js` script lets you format and execute _Solana_'s **System** program `createAccountWithSeed` instruction.
+* The `create-account-with-seed.js` script lets you format and execute _Solana_'s **System** program `createAccountWithSeed` instruction.

 ### SPL Token Program interactions